OmerAlfiel/Testing-Plan/README.md

 - Contact me immediately
 - Don't skip any days of opening the app
-- Make sure you submit all 3 feedback messages on the correct days
+- Make sure you submit both feedback messages on the correct days

 Thank you for helping make the GCT College App better!
 Your participation is very important for getting the app approved on Google Play Store.